AinurMakhmet/allsys-standalone/README.md

 Allsys is a prototype for a computer-aided decision system that can be used in employee staffing process at IT consulting company.
 It has been developed in the context of Computer Science final year project.
-Allsys is a standalone application designed to run on one local machine only, where both a server and application client will be running.
+Allsys is a standalone JavaFX application designed to run on one local machine only, where both a server and application client will be running.

-The instructions below can also be found in User Guide in the Appendix
+The instructions below can also be found in User Guide in the Appendix B.
+Source code is located in allsys-standalone folder.
+Executable file is located in app folder.

 ********************************************
 Installation